Curious wood turtle (Photo by Ryan M. Bolton)

 Because the wood turtle isn't aggressive toward humans, and because of its intelligence, it is collected from the wild to be sold in the pet trade.
 The removal of wild animals from natural habitat has serious repercussions for populations, especially for at-risk species like the wood turtle.

-What is NCC doing to help protect the wood turtle?
+What is NCC doing to help protect the wood turtle's habitat?

-In Ontario, the Nature Conservancy of Canada (NCC) is protecting habitat for wood turtles and minimizing disturbances, such as ATV use, that could kill adults or destroy nests.
+In all provinces where wood turtle occurs, the Nature Conservancy of Canada (NCC) is protecting habitat for wood turtles and minimizing disturbances, such as ATV use, that could kill adults or destroy nests.
 There are also ongoing efforts to create suitable nest sites where wood turtles are known to occur.
-In Quebec, NCC also protects wood turtle habitat and works on habitat restoration projects.
+In Quebec, NCC also protects wood turtle habitat and works on habitat restoration projects in the Mauricie region.
 Because of the illegal pet trade, NCC does not communicate the location of wood turtle populations it is protecting or managing.

 Education is a key component in protecting this species.
 As more people learn about the effects of the illegal pet trade on all wild species, demand for these animals will decrease.
 Never collect turtles or other animal species from the wild.
 If purchasing animals from a pet store, unless the vendor can certify that any animal/plant for sale was not collected from the wild then they should not be purchased.
 If you happen to spot a turtle in Quebec, visit carapace.ca and fill out a turtle sighting form on the website.